 If the manual backup fails, you should sign out of your Apple ID and sign back in by going to Settings > [your name] and then tapping Sign Out.

 The first time you back up your iPhone to iCloud, it’s perfectly normal for it to take a bit of time.
-The same is true if you’ve just connected to Wi-Fi after taking a lot of new pictures or videos.
-But if you’re noticing it consistently taking upwards of an hour or longer, that isn’t normal.
+The same applies if you’ve just connected to Wi-Fi after taking many new pictures or videos.
+But if you notice it consistently taking upwards of an hour or longer, that isn’t normal.
 Keep reading for a couple of common issues that could be hindering your iCloud backup speed.

-Because iPhone backups are usually large files, you have to be connected to a Wi-Fi network to do it.
-You can’t actually do it from your cellular connection.
-That being said, your iPhone won’t check to see if it’s a strong or fast connection — just as long you have a connection.
+Because iPhone backups are usually large files, you have to be connected to a Wi-Fi network to do them.
+You can’t do them from your cellular connection.
+That being said, your iPhone won’t check to see if it’s a strong or fast connection—just as long as you have a connection.

 How to fix it: Back up from a different network